 Glacier National Park

-NPS statistics show Glacier National Park was the tenth most visited last year.
-The legendary park turns 113 this year.
+At the opposite end of the spectrum, Glacier National Park is one of America’s most-visited national parks.
+The legendary park turns 116 this year.
 It features an alluring wilderness with glacier-carved peaks and valleys, sparkling lakes, and sprawling alpine meadows.
 You can find this slice of heaven in Montana’s northwest corner along the Rocky Mountains.

 Glacier National Park boasts more than 700 miles of trails, offering something for beginners and hard-core hikers.
 Other popular activities include camping, fishing, boating, bicycling, and photography.
 Winter brings unparalleled opportunities for cross-country skiing and snowshoeing.
 If you enjoy wildlife watching, the park houses grizzly bears, black bears, moose, bighorn sheep, elk, mountain goats, lynx, and mountain lions.